reactjs/react.dev/src/content/reference/rules/react-calls-components-and-hooks.md

 Letting React orchestrate rendering also allows a number of benefits:

-* **Components become more than functions.** React can augment them with features like _local state_ through Hooks that are tied to the component's identity in the tree.
+* **Components become more than functions.** React can augment them with features like _local state_ through Hooks that are tied to the Component's identity in the tree.
-* **Component types participate in reconciliation.** By letting React call your components, you also tell it more about the conceptual structure of your tree.
+* **Component types participate in reconciliation.** By letting React call your Components, you also tell it more about the conceptual structure of your tree.
 For example, when you move from rendering `<Feed>` to the `<Profile>` page, React won’t attempt to re-use them.
 * **React can enhance your user experience.** For example, it can let the browser do some work between Component calls so that re-rendering a large Component tree doesn’t block the main thread.
 * **A better debugging story.** If Components are first-class citizens that the library is aware of, we can build rich developer tools for introspection in development.
 * **More efficient reconciliation.** React can decide exactly which Components in the tree need re-rendering and skip over the ones that don't.
 That makes your app faster and more snappy.